mcorah/mcorah.github.io/_pages/values.md

 or the events that I organize.
 * **Societal impact:**
-Topics I study such as aerial robotics and active perception are often fraught with ethical and societal challenges.
+Topics I study such as aerial robotics and active perception are often fraught with ethical and societal challenges e.g. person or object tracking is central to many aerial robotics applications, but developing these technologies could contribute to ever more pervasive surveillance.
-For example, I am not sure I have a good answer for how to avoid contributing to development of a surveillance state e.g. when developing technologies for aerial tracking aside from not developing constituent technologies or some combination of blind trust and good policy.
-I try to be honest in stating how the contributions of my research can both help and harm.
+I try to be honest in stating that the contributions of my research can have capacity to help or to harm.
+At the same time, micro-aerial vehicles (MAVs) have yielded positive impacts.
+MAVs are at the center of a vibrant hobbyist community, are transforming cinematography.

 ### Why did I create this page?